World Fantasy Award—Collection: Winners and nominees

 In the following table, the years correspond to the date of the ceremony, rather than when the collection was first published.
 Each year links to the corresponding "year in literature".
-Entries with a blue background and an asterisk (*) next to the author's name have won the award; those with a white background are the other nominees on the shortlist.
+Entries with a yellow background and an asterisk (*) next to the author's name have won the award; the other entries are the other nominees on the shortlist.
 If the work was an anthology rather than a collection, the editor's name is appended with (editor) to distinguish them from authors of collections.